This article reflects 2018 postage rates

 How to make sure you’re not overspending: Measure and weigh your packages.

-Given the changes, you will now find savings in packing lighter items in smaller boxes, where possible.
+Given the recent increases, you will now find savings in packing lighter items in smaller boxes, where possible.
 Size really does matter.

 4: Your packaging is driving up your costs